 The Millbrae Elementary School District is committed to providing a safe school environment where all individuals in education are afforded equal access and opportunities.
 The District's academic and other educational support programs, services and activities shall be free from discrimination, harassment, intimidation, and bullying of any individual based on the person's actual race, color, ancestry, national origin, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, or gender expression; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
-Specifically, state law prohibits discrimination on the basis of gender in enrollment, counseling and the availability of physical education, athletic activities and sports.
-Transgender students shall be permitted to participate in gender-segregated school programs and activities (ex: athletic teams, sports competitions and field trips) and to use facilities consistent with the gender identity.
-The District assures that lack of English language skills will not be a barrier to admission to district programs.
-Complains of unlawful discrimination, harassment, intimidation, or bullying are investigated through the Uniform Complaint Process.
-Such Complaints must be filed no later than six months after knowledge of the alleged discrimination was first obtained.
-For a complaint form, or additional information, contact the Superintendent's Office, 555 Richmond Drive, Millbrae, CA 94030, (650) 697-5693
+Specifically, state law prohibits discrimination on the basis of gender in enrollment, counseling, and the availability of physical education, athletic activities, and sports.
+Transgender students shall be permitted to participate in gender-segregated school programs and activities (e.g., athletic teams, sports competitions, and field trips) and to use facilities consistent with their gender identity.
+The District assures that lack of English language skills will not be a barrier to admission or participation in District programs.
+Complaints of unlawful discrimination, harassment, intimidation, or bullying are investigated through the Uniform Complaint Process.
+Such complaints must be filed no later than six months after knowledge of the alleged discrimination was first obtained.
+For a complaint form or additional information, please contact the Superintendent's Office at (650) 697-5693 ext.
+029.